salesforce/p4-fusion/README.md

 ./generate_cache.sh Debug
 ```

-Replace `Debug` with `Release` for a speed-optimized binary.
+Replace `Debug` with `Release` or `RelWithDebInfo` or `MinSizeRel` for a differently optimized binary.
 Debug will run marginally slower (considering the tool is mostly bottlenecked by network I/O) but will contain debug symbols and allows a better debugging experience while working with a debugger.

 By default tracing is disabled in p4-fusion.
 It can be enabled by including `p` in the second argument while generating the CMake cache.
 If tracing is enabled, p4-fusion generates trace JSON files in the cloning directory.
 These files can be opened in the `about:tracing` window in Chromium web browsers to view the tracing data.